technohippy/three-canvas/README.md

 $ bower install three-canvas
 ```

-Edit a HTML file with your favorite editor and save as index.html.
+Edit a HTML file as following with your favorite editor and save as index.html.

 ```html
 <html>